Baten Kaitos: Eternal Wings and the Lost Ocean: Reception

 The game was generally well received by professional critics.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the game has an average score of 80 out of 100, which indicates "generally favorable reviews" based on 48 reviews.
-Game Informer praised the game's level of immersion created through the game's graphics and music, stating that ", the world feels alive.
+Game Informer praised the game's level of immersion created through the game's graphics and music, stating that "the world feels alive.
 The colorful graphics depict storybook settings teeming with movement, complete with swaying leaves and moving clouds.
 I felt like a child with a picture book, all of the substance and subtlety falling by the wayside in the face of breathtaking environments, slick character designs, and terrifying creatures" and calling the soundtrack "amazing" and "a masterpiece".
 GameSpot agreed with the notion, stating that it was " a beautiful game with a captivating world, a unique art style and... a great place to go for a nice fairy tale".
 Game Revolution singled out the game's card-based battle system as a stand-out quality in the game, praising the combination of collectible card games, poker-based moves, and action based combat; concluding that "it becomes quite obvious that the developers put a tremendous amount of time and energy into it.
 The unique combat is very addictive and a welcome aspect to the RPG genre."
 IGN similarly praised the game's graphics and battle system, concluding that "Monolith Software has crafted a beautiful and thoroughly engrossing game filled with great characters, impressive visuals and solid combat."
 GamePro praised the freedom given to the player through the game's many side-quests and ability to avoid random battles.
-Despite the overall praise, Game Informer criticized the game's storyline and poor voice acting.
+Despite the overall praise, 1Up.com and Game Informer criticized the game's storyline and poor voice acting.

 Baten Kaitos received a runner-up position in GameSpot's 2004 "Best Role-playing Game" award category across all platforms, losing to Paper Mario: The Thousand-Year Door.